-2. There’s no opposition between faith and humor
+2. Try using faith and humor

-As St. Teresa of Ávila, exasperated with the trails of life, said to God: “If this is how You treat your friends, it is no wonder You have so few”.
+As St. Teresa of Ávila, exasperated with the trials of life, said to God: “If this is how You treat your friends, it is no wonder You have so few”.
 Faith need not be something overly serious and formidable.

 God does indeed have a sense of humor!
 Humor is capable of bringing the hardest and most stubborn heart to its knees.
 Sometimes a good joke or a good laugh can be a breaking point in a conversation where the other person feels that you get what they are going through.